satbarmagar/satbarmagar/README.md

 Day-to-day that means:
 - Building automation workflows that eliminate repetitive manual tasks
 - Implementing and customising Odoo ERP across departments
-- Integrating eCommerce platforms (Shopify, WooCommerce) with everything else in the stack
+- Integrating eCommerce platforms and ERP system with everything else in the stack
 - Writing Python scripts and APIs to bridge the gaps no out-of-the-box tool covers

-I currently oversee IT operation at eSafety Supplies — managing Shopify development, ERP systems, third-party integrations, and a small team.
+I currently oversee IT operation at eSafety Supplies - managing Shopify development, ERP systems, third-party integrations, and a team.

 ---